The small red fruit is delightful in taste, but many do not know the many health benefits of cherry.

 Reducing cholesterol levels in our body means lowering the risks of many heart diseases that can occur.

-The research conducted has shown that cherries can lower the level of cholesterol in our bodies.
+The research has shown that cherries can lower the level of cholesterol in our bodies.

-Cherries have been shown to lower VLDL (Very low-density lipoprotein), harmful cholesterol levels, enhance triglyceride to HDL (High-density lipoprotein), good cholesterol ratios.
+Cherries have been shown to lower VLDL (Very low-density lipoprotein), and harmful cholesterol levels, enhance triglyceride to HDL (High-density lipoprotein), and good cholesterol ratios.

 Benefits of cherry include reducing blood pressure, both diastolic and systolic levels (7).

-The presence of phenolic acids is the reason cherries are known for reducing blood pressure.
-The ability of cherries to lower cholesterol and blood pressure makes it very beneficial for those suffering from heart diseases.
+The presence of phenolic acids is why cherries are known for reducing blood pressure.
+The ability of cherries to lower cholesterol and blood pressure makes them very beneficial for those suffering from heart diseases.

-The glycemic index of cherries is usually on the lower side, which can help the patients having type 2 diabetes.
+The glycemic index of cherries is usually on the lower side, which can help patients with type 2 diabetes.

 When people with type 2 diabetes consume cherries, no sudden insulin response or increase in blood sugar level is seen, making cherry a safe option for eating (8).